flyyufelix/flyyufelix.github.io/_posts/2019-06-04-pixmoving-hackathon.md

 ![style_transfer_v3.gif](/img/style_transfer_v3.gif){:width="300px"}&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![control_v3.gif](/img/control_v3.gif){:width="300px"}
 <div style="font-size:16px;margin-top:-20px">Left: Model with style transfer, Right: Baseline model</div><br />

 We noticed that the style transfer model, while still overfit to the background occasionally, has a much stronger focus on the lane lines.
-In contrast, our baseline model almost never look at the lane lines at all! **In our opinion, style transfer can be effectively used as a data augmentation technique to improving the generalizability and robustness of the model, especially when the dataset is small or we want the model generalize to a new track**.
+In contrast, our baseline model almost never look at the lane lines at all! **In our opinion, style transfer can be effectively used as a data augmentation technique to improve the generalizability and robustness of the model, especially when the dataset is small or we want the model generalize to a new track**.

 ---
 ### 7. Failed attempt on Segmentation

 Prior to the Hackathon, we were well aware of the fragileness of using end-to-end neural network for driving.
 In an attempt to filter out the background noise, we tried to train a semantic segmentation model to extract the lane lines from the images.
-We spent hours label the lane lines and ended up putting together a dataset of around 130 images with 4 classes: left lane, right lane, middle lane, track area.
+We spent hours labelling the lane lines and ended up putting together a dataset of around 130 images with 4 classes: left lane, right lane, middle lane, track area.

 ![Label Box](/img/labelbox.png){:width="300px"}
 <div style="font-size:16px;margin-top:-20px">Manually label the dataset using Labelbox</div><br />